EricDobyns/ETH-Contracts/README.md

 ## About
-This repository contains the initial structure for creating and executing smart contracts on the ethereum network.
-Includes a web interface and public API.
+This repository contains the initial structure for an ERC20 compliant Ethereum token; a web interface; and a public API.
+The code-base makes use of Zeppelin and its standard templates, Safemath and other standard solidity best practices.
+All non-standard functions are unit tested.

 ## Requirements
 - Node.js 5.0+ recommended